splunk/observability-workshop/content/en/conf/opentelemetry-collector/2-extensions.md

 weight: 2
 ---

+Now that we have the OpenTelemetry Collector is installed.
+Let's take a look at extensions for the OTEL Collector.

 Extensions are available primarily for tasks that do not involve processing telemetry data.
 Examples of extensions include health monitoring, service discovery, and data forwarding.
 Extensions are optional.

+Extensions are configured in the same `config.yaml` file that we reference in module 1 of this lab.
 Let's edit the `config.yaml` file and configure the extensions.
 Note that the `pprof` and `zpages` extensions are already configured in the default `config.yaml` file.
-We will only be updating the `health_check` extension.
+For the purpose of this lab, we will only be updating the `health_check` extension.

 ``` bash
 sudo vi /etc/otelcol-contrib/config.yaml